marcheiligers/ccexport/README.md

 - `--timestamps`: Show precise timestamps with each message for easy reference
 - `--preview`: Generate HTML preview and open in browser automatically
 - `--no-open`: Generate HTML preview without opening in browser (requires --preview)
+- `--template NAME_OR_PATH`: HTML template name (from templates dir) or file path (default: default)
 - `--help`: Show usage information

+### Available Templates

+The exporter includes several built-in templates:

+- **`default`**: Clean, modern styling with rounded corners and a warm color palette
+- **`github`**: Mimics GitHub's markdown rendering with GitHub's official color scheme and typography

+You can also create custom templates by placing `.html.erb` files in the `lib/templates/` directory or by specifying a full file path.

 ## Output Format